SpeedFusion Configuration

 Standard WAN failover on a conventional router takes anywhere from 10 to 60 seconds.
 During that window, VoIP calls drop, VPN sessions disconnect, video streams buffer and cloud applications time out.
 Users notice.
 Operations stop.
 When the failover finally completes, most applications need to be manually reconnected.

 SpeedFusion hot failover works differently.
 Because the bonded tunnel already spans all WAN connections simultaneously, the loss of a single link does not break the tunnel.
-The remaining links continue carrying traffic without interruption.
-There is no failover event in the traditional sense.
-The tunnel simply adjusts its packet distribution to exclude the failed link and increases the load on the survivors.
-The switchover happens in under one second, often in under 200 milliseconds.
-Active sessions, including VoIP calls and video conferences, continue without dropping.
+Remaining links continue carrying traffic without interruption.
+There is no failover event in the traditional sense; the tunnel simply adjusts its packet distribution to exclude the failed link and increases the load on the survivors.
+Switchover happens in under one second, often in under 200 milliseconds.
+VoIP calls stay connected.
+Video conferences continue without dropping.

 This is particularly valuable in cellular environments where individual links are inherently unreliable.
 A 4G connection might drop momentarily as a vehicle moves between cell towers.
 A Starlink terminal might lose signal briefly during heavy rain.
 With SpeedFusion, these interruptions pass unnoticed.
 The tunnel absorbs them, and the user experience remains consistent.

-We configure hot failover with priority settings that match the cost and performance characteristics of each link.
+Priority settings match the cost and performance characteristics of each link.
 A cheap 4G connection might be set as always-on, while an expensive VSAT link is held in reserve and only activated when the primary links are insufficient.
-The router monitors each WAN connection continuously and brings links in or out of the tunnel based on configurable health check thresholds covering latency, packet loss and throughput.
+The router monitors each WAN connection continuously and brings links in or out of the tunnel based on configurable health check thresholds for latency, packet loss and throughput.

 Eliminate Jitter and Packet Loss